 With regard to the material sought from the Secret Service archives, we understand that the information we requested has been transferred to NARA.
 One remaining issue, however, is the disposition of the publication The Record for the years 1960-1964.
 It is our understanding that the Secret Services possesses only one copy of these volumes and that it continues to use them for research purposes.
 We would like to propose that these volumes be transferred formally to NARA, but that the Secret Service retain custody of them while they continue to use them for research purposes.
-We would like to continue to our discussions about this issue with you.
+NOTE: This issue still needs to be resolved - we are still apart on this one. .

-The final remaining issue is the Protective Survey Reports from January 1961 - March 1963.
-As we said to John Machado during our meeting on December 12, 1997, the Board is considering whether it should designate these materials as assassination records.
-John Machado stated on December 19, 1997, that he would discuss this issue with you further.
+The final remaining issue is that t of the Protective Survey Reports from January 1961 - March 1963.
+As we said to John Machado during our meeting on December 12, 1997, we are evaluating whether the Board should designate these materials as assassination records.
+John Machado stated on December 19, 1997, that he would get back to us regarding the Secret Service's position with respect to these records after his January 13, 1998 meeting with you.

-5. SS -5 (Files on R. H. Kellerman and E. Z. Tucker)
+5. SS -5 (Files on R. H. Kellerman and E.Z.
+Tucker)